-1. What is the 3/2 program?
+1. What is the Dual Degree program?

-The 3/2 pre-engineering program is a cooperative agreement between Hendrix College and a small number of colleges that offer ABET-accredited engineering programs.
-The program is sometimes also called "combined degree" or "dual degree."
-The student begins at Hendrix College, and completes most or all of the graduation requirements for a B.A. in the first three years of college.
-During the third year at Hendrix, the student applies to the engineering school for the 3/2 program.
+The Dual Degree pre-engineering program is a cooperative agreement between Hendrix College and a small number of colleges that offer ABET-accredited engineering programs.
+The program is sometimes also called "combined degree" or "3/2."
+The student begins at Hendrix College, and completes most or all of the graduation requirements for a B.A. in any major in three years.
+During the last year at Hendrix, the student applies to the engineering school for the Dual degree program.
 If accepted, the student then attends school for two years at the engineering school.
 During those two years, the student completes the junior- and senior-level engineering classes.
 The student may also complete any courses needed to finish the degree at Hendrix College.
 At the end of the five years, the student will have a B.A. from Hendrix and a B.S. in engineering from the engineering school.